TOILmodular/EurorackMultiStagePhaser/README.md

 However, since most DIY projects for Eurorack modules out there are using potentiometers from ALPHA and so-called THONKICONN jacks, as they are provided by Thonk in the UK, I also created a version with footprints for those components.
 Choose the one you need.

+I created the Gerber files with the online tool EasyEDA and ordered it at JLCPCB.
+I cannot guarantee, if this set of zipped Gerber files works also for other providers, like e.g. PCBWay.
+I have not tried that.
+But I saw online, that others did it.

 If you want to know about my DIY building process, take a look at those two YouTube videos:
 - [How I design PCBs for my Eurorack Synth Modules](https://youtu.be/pXtuV9Pv-m4)
 - [Eurorack Module Synth - Building an Electric Druid Wavetable Oscillator Module](https://youtu.be/ECpdo4HfqLg)